AssemblyScript/website/src/environment.md

 #### **Memory Manager**

-An unsafe interface to use the dynamic memory manager directly, resembling `malloc`, `realloc` and `free` in C. Manual memory management can be used in parallel to garbage collection, which can be quite handy, but that manually managed blocks cannot be mixed with garbage collected objects (i.e. trying to `heap.free` a GC object or casting a block to a managed object respectively would break since one has a GC header and the other does not).
+An unsafe interface to use the dynamic memory manager directly, resembling `malloc`, `realloc` and `free` in C. Manual memory management can be used in parallel to garbage collection, which can be quite handy, but manually managed blocks cannot be mixed with garbage collected objects (i.e. trying to `heap.free` a GC object or casting a block to a managed object respectively would break since one has a GC header and the other does not).

 * ```ts
   function heap.alloc(size: usize): usize